kbanach/tests-dictionary/README.md

 ---

-### Acceptance tests
+### E2E tests

-The most important tests from perspective of user.
-They use only the interfaces available to the end user, thus they kind check so called user experience with the system.
+The most important tests from the perspective of the user.
+They use only the interfaces available to the end user, thus they kind check so-called user experience with the system.
 If something slows down, some DB is down, some integrated service misbehaves, they will most probably fail.
-You can consider it as measurement of level of frustration of system's end user.
+You can consider it as a measurement of the level of frustration of the system's end user.

 ---